EchterAlsFake/API_Docs/Porn_APIs/General.md

 <br>All my APIs should support `Python3.7 - 3.12+`

 # Explaining the structure
-The benefit of this documentation is, that you read it one-time, and then you will be able to use all of my APIs without reading an additional documentation, because they all use the same methods and code-style.
+The benefit of this documentation is that you read it one-time, and then you will be able to use all of my APIs without reading additional documentation, because they all use the same methods and code-style.

 ## The Client object
 The base of all of my APIs is the `Client` class.
 It manages initialization of the code, and you will get all other classes